Æthelflæd: Æthelflæd and Æthelred

 Æthelred's health probably declined several years before his death in 911, with the result that Æthelflæd became the de facto ruler of Mercia, perhaps as early as 902, although he witnessed charters at a meeting attended by the king in 903.
 According to the Three Fragments, the Norse (Norwegian) Vikings were expelled from Dublin and then made an abortive attack on Wales.
 When this failed they applied to Æthelflæd for permission to settle near Chester. Æthelflæd agreed, perhaps in the hope that they would provide protection against attack by other Vikings.
 These events probably date to 902-903.
-The Anglo-Saxon Chronicle states that in 907 Chester was "restored". Æthelflæd was probably responsible for restoriation of the town's Roman defences by running walls from the north-west and south-east corners of the fort to the River Dee.
+The Anglo-Saxon Chronicle states that in 907 Chester was "restored". Æthelflæd was probably responsible for restoration of the town's Roman defences by running walls from the north-west and south-east corners of the fort to the River Dee.
 The Norse Vikings later joined with the Danes in an attack on Chester, but this failed because Æthelflæd had fortified the town, and she persuaded the Irish among the attackers to change sides.
 Most historians date the attack on Chester to 907, but Matthew Firth argues that 910 is more likely and that it may have been part of the invasion which ended in Viking defeat at the Battle of Tettenhall.
 Simon Ward, who excavated an Anglo-Saxon site in Chester, sees the later prosperity of the town as owing much to the planning of Æthelflæd and Edward.
 After Æthelflæd's death, Edward encountered fierce resistance to his efforts to consolidate his control of the north-west and he died there in 924, shortly after suppressing a local rebellion.